apache/www-site/docs/README.md

    How the global data model works and how to enhance the data availble for your content.

 2. [EZT](ezt.md)
-   How EZ Templates are used convert global data into content.
+   How EZ Templates are used to convert global data into content.

 3. [Markdown](markdown.md)
    How your content is converted to HTML.